Skip to main content

 The good news is that it doesn't have to be this way.

-We're calling for more help to be available so homeowners can make the switch away from traditional fossil fuel heating to renewable, low-carbon alternatives, such as electric heat pumps.
+We're calling for more help to be available so homeowners can switch from traditional fossil fuel heating to renewable, low-carbon alternatives.
+These include better insulation, electric heat pumps, and heat networks.

 Heat pump